-Ribbon: Design > Diagram > Insert > Mind Mapping > MindMapping Diagram Project Browser Toolbar : New Diagram icon > Mind Mapping > MindMapping Diagram
+Ribbon: Design > Diagram > Add > Mind Mapping > MindMapping Diagram Browser window Toolbar : New

+Diagram icon > Mind Mapping >

+MindMapping Diagram

-Project Browser context menu | Add Diagram... > Mind Mapping > MindMapping Diagram to more formal techniques such as requirements articulation, Architecture modeling database design and more.
+Browser window context menu | Add Diagram... > Mind Mapping > MindMapping Diagram to more formal techniques such as requirements articulation, Architecture modeling database design and more.
 Requirements and other elements such as Capabilities, Acceptance Criteria, design Components, User Stories and more can all be traced back to Topics and Sub-Topics in a MindMapping Diagram.